BenchmarksStack Ranking

 Key Advantage: Transparency

 STARKs use only hash functions and public randomness.
 No toxic waste, no trust assumptions beyond cryptographic hash functions.
+This means any party can audit and reproduce the setup — a critical property for decentralized systems where no single entity should hold privileged power over proof generation.

 Post-Quantum Security